 We have a high end appraisal of a home on a golf course to do.
 There are some things I have learned over the years that I thought I would share for those who are interested in the nuances of locational values of golf course properties.
-Let me know what your experience have been, if you have seen similar things, or other things too.

 Much of this I learned from one appraisal, involving golf balls.
 I call it my golf ball case.
 A buyer sued the seller, the listing and sales office three years after purchasing a $2.6m home, saying he got golf balls in his yard, even though he had a Golf Ball Easement on his deed, and this was his third home in the project.